lsfgrd/stop-gray-on-white/README.md

 ### Known issues
 - Can't change the page color once it's changed once;
 - Extension doesn't consider alpha values in RGB colors, i.e. if you have ``rgb(0, 0, 0, 0.4)`` it won't consider as "too light";
-- Probably a lot more.
+- Probably a lot more;

 ### Needed improvements to-do list